 If the breach were to require closure under alternative 3, the breach would be closed through mechanical processes.
 Because the timing of the closure is unknown, the conditions of the breach and the extent of the sea level rise cannot be predicted.
-Therefore, economic impact associated with mechanical closure within the study area could be a potential reduction in flood damage costs, at a minimum currently estimated to be \$4,733,300 per year.
+The economic impact associated with mechanical closure within the study area could be a potential reduction in flood damage costs.
+The economic benefits of closing the breach under this alternative are even more uncertain than for alternative 1, given the timing of closure and the size of the breach at closure are not known.
+However, the economic benefits would be expected to have a range similar to those for alternative 1, from minimal benefits, assuming the breach has minimal impact on flooding and related damages, to an upper estimate of \$4.7 million using the USACE model results (USACE 2016).